FC Sliven: Famous players

-Note: For a complete list of Sliven players, see :Category:OFC Sliven 2000 players.
+Note: For a complete list of Sliven players, see :Category:FC Sliven players.

 Stadium

 The stadium Hadzhi Dimitar in Sliven (15,000 seats) was built in the 1950s.
 First big reconstructions were run in the period 1984 - 1989.
 Currently Hadzhi Dimitar is part of a big multifunctional sports compound, still under development - at completion featuring hotel, restaurant, 2 training grass pitches, tennis courts, swimming pool.
 The athletic track of Hadzhi Dimitar is meeting all requirements of IAAF for hosting international competitions.
 The stadium complex has the only training pitch with FieldTurf flooring in Bulgaria.
 The size of the official pitch is 105m x 68m.
 Record attendance of the stadium is 30,000 people.